Natural Heartworm Prevention & Support

 Heartworms have been diagnosed even in cats who spend 100% of their time indoors.

 Treatment of a mature heartworm infection can be very dangerous.
-When the arsenic-based drug is given to an infected dog, the massive die-off of the worms can cause severe inflammation and even respiratory failure.
-Not all dogs survive treatment.
-Clearly, prevention is the best option!
+When the arsenic-based drug is given to an infected dog, the massive die-off of the worms may cause severe inflammation and even respiratory failure.
+Not all dogs survive this process.
+Accordingly, prevention is the best option!

 Alternatively, many veterinarians advocate simply giving the regular heartworm preventative to kill off any microfilaria already present and keep newly deposited larvae from developing, while waiting for the adult worms to die.
 This may be a more practical alternative for cats, or for dogs that do not have a severe infestation.